What Is the Statute of Limitations on Construction Site Injuries in New York?

 When Is it Too Late/Too Early to Talk to a Lawyer About a Construction Injury Case?

 There is no such thing as “too early” when it comes to calling a lawyer.
-As soon as you’ve been injured, there are things a lawyer can do to begin helping you.
-Whether that means sending letters to preserve evidence, gathering statements from witnesses, or beginning to draft the necessary court documents, your lawyer virtually cannot begin working on your case too soon.
+As soon as you’ve been injured, there are things a Manhattan construction accident lawyer can do to begin helping you.
+Whether that means sending letters to preserve evidence, gathering statements from witnesses, or beginning to draft the necessary court documents, your Brooklyn personal injury lawyer virtually cannot begin working on your case too soon.

 Call Our New York Construction Injury Lawyers for a Free Case Consultation

-Even though you might have 3 years to file your injury case after a construction accident, do not wait that long to call a Queens construction accident injury lawyer.
+Even though you might have 3 years to file your injury case after a construction accident, do not wait that long to call a Staten Island construction accident injury lawyer.
 For a free legal consultation on your case, call The Carrion Law Firm right away at (718) 841-0083.